agrski/polybar-pipewire-wireplumber/README.md

 * Minimal dependencies.
 * Use of IPC instead of polling for efficiency.
 * Ability to change volume and mute/unmute via mouse actions.
-* Headphone vs. speaker output displayed in module.
+* Output device (headphones or speakers) displayed in module.

 ## Dependencies